FuelLabs/sway-libs/sway_libs/src/string/README.md

 The String library provides an interface to use UTF-8 encoded strings of dynamic length in Sway.
 The `String` is heap allocated, growable, and not null terminated.

 The `String` is stored as vector of bytes.
-This differs from Sway's built in `str` as the size must not be known at compile time and is not static.
+This differs from Sway's built in `str` because the size cannot be known at compile time and the length is dynamic.

 For more information please see the [specification](./SPECIFICATION.md).

-> **Note** There is currently no way to convert a `str` to a `String`.
+> **Note** There is no way to convert a `str` to a `String`.

 ## Known Issues